quinchs-mn/data_publicCDC/README.md

 ## Usage

-By converting these data sets to a csv format, programs like R and Python are able to pull the data directly into applications.
+By converting these datasets to a csv format, programs like R and Python can to pull the data directly into applications.
 Each department was contacted to ensure approval for redisplaying the data in a more user-friendly format.